As we struggle with our own impatience, here are great stories of patience in the Bible that will encourage us to keep trusting in Him!

 What does it tell us?
 It tells us that our patience will bear fruit.
 We need to trust God’s promise.
 It is not a matter of if.
 It is just a matter of when.

-The Patience of Job Amid Challenges
+The Story of Patience in the Bible about Job Amid his Challenges

 The patience of Job is one of the most inspiring stories.
-Job is one of the most patient people in the Bible.
+Job is one of the most patient characters in the Bible.
 He went through so many challenges but he never lost faith in God.
 And because of his patience, he was able to receive double for everything that he lost.

 There will be times when we feel like things just keep on getting worse.
 But know this.
 It will not rain forever.
 The storm will not stand to stay.
 At some point, the challenges in our lives will come to an end.
 So what do you do during challenges?
 Worship God.

-The Patience of Moses Amid Rejection
+The Story of Patience in the Bible about Moses Amid Rejection

 Moses was rejected by his people when he tried to lead them out of slavery.
 But despite the rejection, he persevered and waited for God’s timing.
 And because of his patience, he was able to lead the Israelites out of slavery and into freedom.